 Listed are the park fees for various common routes.
 This figure does not include guide and porter entrance fees.

 Machame 6 days = USD 814.20 per trekker Machame 7 days = USD 955.80 per trekker Lemosho 7 days = USD 955.80 per trekker Lemosho 8 days = USD 1097.40 per trekker Marangu 5 days = USD 719.80 per trekker Marangu 6 days = USD 873.20 per trekker Rongai 6 days = USD 814.20 per trekker Rongai 7 days = USD 955.80 per trekker Umbwe 6 days = USD 814.20 per trekker Umbwe 7 days = USD 955.80 per trekker

 What are the various components of the park fees?
 Park fees is made up of various components.
 It depends on how many days and how many nights you spend inside the park.
 Here are a few major ones.

-This is fees charged by the park department for the upkeep of the national park.
+There are fees charged by the park department for the upkeep of the national park.
 The fees is USD 70 per trekker per day.
-This fees is charged for the number of days you spend inside the park.
+This fee is charged for the number of days you spend inside the park.
 For e.g., on 8 days Lemosho route, the conservation fees would be USD 560 (USD 70 x 8 days).

-On Marangu route, you would be sleeping in huts along the route instead of camping.
-The hut are maintained by the park department.
-Some of the huts are Mandara, Horombo and Kibo.
+On the Marangu route, you would be sleeping in huts along the route instead of camping.
+The huts are maintained by the park department.
+Some of the huts are Mandara, Horombo, and Kibo.
 The hut fees is USD 60 per trekker per night.
 So on a 6 days Marangu route, hut fees would be USD 300 (USD 60 x 5 nights).